 - Women who have had abnormal results from prenatal screening tests, such as ultrasound or blood work

-- Women who have had abnormal results from diagnostic testing, such as CVS or amniocentesis
+- Women who have had abnormal results from diagnostic testing, such as chorionic villus sampling (CVS) or amniocentesis

 - Individuals of ethnic groups in which particular inherited diseases are more common, including African-American, French-Canadian, Jewish, Mediterranean or Asian backgrounds